Babatunde Wusu

-Babatunde Enitan Wusu (born April 4, 1984 in Lagos, Nigeria) is a football striker from Nigeria who currently plays for KTP.
+Babatunde Enitan Wusu (born April 4, 1984 in Lagos, Nigeria) is a former football striker from Nigeria who ended his career in KTP.

 He also has a Finnish citizenship.
+After the playing career, he has coached Jyväskylän Komeetat.

 Career

 The top scorer 2008 of Ykkönen moved on 1 January 2008 from Jyväskylän Jalkapalloklubi to Turun Palloseura.
 Babatunde is very strong and straight forward who is known for his goal scoring ability.
 He rejoined JJK on a three-year contract on 11 November 2010.